jsj2008/JXobjC/README.md

 is unapologetically Object-Oriented in the Kayian sense, with a capital **O**.
 Read about the philosophy of JXobjC [here](doc/Philsphy.md).

-The language provides a variety of features, which include the following:
+The language provides a variety of features.
+You can read about these in the eBook,
+["The Programming Language Objective-C *(JX)* and Its Implementation `jxobjc`"] (doc/Book.md) which is linked.
+Some features of JXobjC include the following:
 - C basis, allowing inlining of C code as desired.
 - Blocks, similar to the lambda expressions of the functional languages: